 The goal of this study is to create, refine and integrate tools for assessment and rehabilitation of individuals with ultra-low vision (ULV).
 This is done by developing a visual functioning questionnaire (VFQ) and performance measures for activities of daily living (ADL) in an ultra-low vision population.
 There are several versions of the ULV-VFQ [Dagnelie, G. et al. 2017c], with 150 and 50 items used most frequently.
 The questionnaire items were developed from ultra-low vision patients’ description how they use their remaining vision.

 Furthermore, these questionnaire items are going to be enhanced by analyzing the performance of patients in a real word situation of specific tasks that are presented in the ULV-VFQ.
 Also, the assessment of patients using native vision and recipients of BrainPort, Argus II retinal implant and/or other sight treatment, are going to be compared and analyzed.
 Results from this study are particularly important in prosthetic and vision restoring therapies, to evaluate, train and track outcomes as well as measure functional effectiveness of a treatment.

-This is a multidisciplinary project in collaboration of Wilmer eye institute and the Chicago Light House to cover a large population of the patients with ULV as well as recipients of sight treatments including vision aids and prosthesis.
+This is a multi-center project in collaboration of Wilmer eye institute , the Chicago Light House and the Center for the Blind and Visually Impaired in Utica to cover a large population of the patients with ULV as well as recipients of sight treatments including vision aids and prosthesis.